California Grape & Brie Pull Apart Sourdough

 Ingredients

-• 1 large round loaf sourdough bread
+• 1 large round loaf of sourdough bread

 • 3/4 cup California grapes quartered

-• 8 ounces Brie cheese cut into cubes
+• 8 ounces brie cheese cut into cubes

 • 1 stick unsalted butter melted